Why Does My Dog Only Eat When I'm Around?

 See files for Dogs

 Many people wonder why their pets eat when they are with family, but as soon as their humans leave, they stop.
-What happens in the minds of dogs and why do some lose their appetite?
-This is not an abnormal behavior.
-It's probably more common than most believe.
+What happens in the minds of dogs that make some lose their appetite?
+This is not an uncommon behavior, but that doesn't mean it is always healthy.

-Remember that feeding is the basis of canine health and part of the reflection of emotion.
+Remember that diet is the foundation of canine health and a dog's approach to food is a reflection of their wellbeing.
 Your dog is trying to tell you something.
-Understanding the reason is essential to help you and change this behavioral habit, as it could worsen and harm their health.
-In this AnimalWised article we will answer your concern: why does my dog only eat when i'm around?
+Understanding the reason why a dog doesn't eat without you is essential to help you change this behavioral habit.
+If we don't, their health could be threatened.
+In this AnimalWised article, we will answer your concern: why does my dog only eat when I'm around?

 Why does my dog want me to watch him eat?

-It is a common to wonder why your dog wants them to watch you eat.
+It is a common to wonder why does my dog eat when I eat?
 We anthropomorphize our animals all the time, giving them human characteristics and even creating an inner monologue for them.
 If a human was to demand we watch them eat (and not eat without being watched), we would have understandable concerns.
 This is why it is important to note that dogs are social animals.
 In nature they would hunt and eat in a group, a natural behavior that is also present in other canids such as hyenas or wolves.

-Perhaps you have noticed that your puppy won't eat unless you're next to him?
+Perhaps you have noticed that your puppy won't eat unless you are next to them?
 It is necessary for us to develop close bonds with our dogs from the time they are young.
-This important period of socialization will help reduce behavioral problems, protect them and give them the best quality of life.
+This important period of socialization in puppies will help reduce behavioral problems, protect them, establish boundaries and give them the best quality of life.

 However, this bonding as a puppy might work too well.
-Have you accustomed your dog to eating with you, either in the dining room or in the kitchen?
-If their only experience is eating while you are present, for them to eat without you is not an option.
+Dogs learn by association.
+If you have accustomed your dog to eating with you in a certain room, they may think they are not allowed to eat anywhere else or with anyone else.
+In their mind, to eat without you is not an option.
 They will choose any time to eat only while you are near.
 And even if you do not eat at the same time, they will enjoy your presence while doing so.

-Many things can happen while you leave your dog at home: ringing alarms, a postman visit, noisy construction and much more.
-While some dogs are comfortable with the idea of spending a few hours alone, others are more sensitive.
+Many things can happen while you leave your dog at home.
+An alarm may ring, a postman visits, noisy construction begins and much more.
+While some dogs are comfortable if you leave them alone for a few hours, others are more sensitive.
 They can have difficulty relaxing in solitude and spend most of the time alarmed from every noise, no matter how small.

 They are not only affected by your absence but do not feel safe in that environment.
 Therefore, they cannot properly protect their home.
 Remember that dogs are territorial animals, so this discomfort will be reflected in their lack of appetite.
 Your return home will make them feel more relaxed because they know that you will protect them.